PermutaTriangle/comb_spec_searcher/README.md

 ![alt text](https://github.com/PermutaTriangle/ATRAP/blob/master/figures_for_README/rcs.jpg "If a crossing 21 is forbidden, split the row")

-Finally, whenever we apply a proof strategy that adds a point or an X-e we should _infer_ what the rest of the cells need to avoid, instead of just marking them with an X.
+Finally, whenever we apply a proof strategy that adds a point or an X-e we should _infer (i)_ what the rest of the cells need to avoid, instead of just marking them with an X.

 ![alt text](https://github.com/PermutaTriangle/ATRAP/blob/master/figures_for_README/inf.jpg "The right-most cell must be decreasing")